heckman/photos-server/ARCHIVES.md

 ### `archive/js/bun/then.catch` (active)

-Latest version of javscript server implementation.
+Latest version of javascript server implementation.

 Removed all await operators, and instead use the .then/.catch construct throughout.
 I prefer reading the code written in this manner; it feels